-It involves injections of an irritant solution like dextrose into weakend/damaged tendons and ligaments, where they connect to bone, for the purpose of strengthening connective tissue and relieve pain.
+Prolotherapy involves the injection of an irritant solution, for example dextrose, into weakend/damaged tendons and ligaments to strengthen the connective tissue and relieve the pain.

-The mechanism is unclear by now but first clinical trials showed that most likely it works through local inflammation and the immigration of tissue building cells.
-It is supposed to regenerate the tissue and not, how it was thought earlier, to build scar tissue.
+The mechanism is unclear by now, but first clinical trials showed that prolo most likely leads to local tissue inflammation, and therefore immigration of tissue-building cells.
+Prolotherapy is supposed to regenerate the tissue, and not, how it was thought in the past, build up scar tissue.

-The most commonly used substances are Dextrose (sugar), Lidocaine or Procaine (local anesthetic) and natural substances which aid with healing.
+The most commonly used substances are dextrose (sugar), lidocaine or procaine (local anesthetic) and natural substances, which enhance the healing.

-It is very important that the therapist is experienced with prolotherapy on the cervical spine because also prolo can cause damages.
+It is very important that the therapist is experienced with prolotherapy, especially on the cervical spine, because prolo could also cause damage.

-All kinds of ligament laxity, damages or capsular damages which lead to pain or instability can be treated with prolotherapy.
-But keep in mind that prolotherapy has borders as well.
-Especially the cervical spine has some ligaments and tendons which cannot be injected due to their anatomical location.
-There is only one therapist (of which I know) who injects into the Ligamenta alaria.
+All kinds of ligament laxity/damages, or capsular damage, which lead to pain or instability, can be treated with prolotherapy.
+But keep in mind that prolotherapy has limits as well.
+The cervical spine in particular has ligaments and tendons that cannot be reached due to their anatomical location.
+There is only one therapist who injects into the alar ligaments.

-Prolotherapy is still an alternative method which is described as experimental and there are very few clinical studies about the success.
-On the other hand, by now prolotherapy is the only form of non-invasive therapy which can lead to a permanent cure.
+Prolotherapy is still an alternative method – described as experimental – and there are few clinical studies about its success.

-Everyone needs to be aware of the fact that prolotherapy has side effects like ligament ruptures and that the cervical spine is one of the most complicated regions for any therapy.
+Everyone needs to be aware of the fact that prolotherapy may have side effects, for example ligament ruptures or infections, and that the cervical spine is one of the most complicated regions for any therapy.